Godafoss waterfall and the Christmas house

 • DURATION: BUS AND GUIDE AVAILABLE FOR UP TO 4 HOURS.

 • The botanical garden is open every day of the year.
-Admission is free.
-Entry to the Christmas house is free.
+It is free of charge.
+Entrance to the Christmas house is free.

 NOTES